Soartex/Soartex-Patcher/README.md

 * * *

-To use this project just clone the repository.
+To use this project, just clone the repository.
+There is an ANT build script attatched.

 __This project is compatible with Java 6.__